AAsteria/pixilang-syntax---intellisense/README.md

 # Pixilang Syntax & IntelliSense

-**Pixilang Syntax & IntelliSense** is a Visual Studio Code extension designed to enhance the Pixilang programming experience by providing syntax highlighting, IntelliSense, and detailed function documentation.
+**Pixilang Syntax & IntelliSense** is a Visual Studio Code extension designed to enhance the Pixilang programming experience by providing syntax highlighting, IntelliSense, and detailed documentation with examples.

 ![Demo Screenshot](./demo.png)
 ---